effectindex/EffectIndex/README.md

   - `mongorestore --db effectindex dump/effectindex`
 6. Use `npm run dev` to run the development server, `npm run build` to build the production site, and `npm run start` to start the production site.

+**Note:** If your Node version is newer than 16, you will get an error upon startup.
+If you have `nvm` installed, `nvm use` while in the `EffectIndex` directory will automatically use the right version.

 **Note:** If your computer supports IPv6, you MUST use `--ipv6` when running `mongod`, otherwise EffectIndex will fail to connect to the database.